heziq/cse15l-lab-reports/lab5.md

     ``
   The oldest part of San Diego is situated 3 miles (4.8 km) north of downtown in the area known as Old Town (bounded by Juan, Congress, Twiggs, and Wallace streets).
 Here... or eat at one of the many restaurants.
     ``

+    The `-h` option can help us simplify the output compare with `-n`.
+Sometime when we do not want to display the filename, `-h` option is more useful.

     Source: [grep-examples](https://linuxhandbook.com/grep-command-examples/)